Reading now: Industrial truck license: Step by step - everything you need to know

 Practical training

-In the practical part you will learn how to use the forklift safely:
+In the practical part, you will learn the safe handling of the forklift:

 • Stacking, starting, maneuvering